Everyone Questioning Your Recruiting Approach? Connect Your Hiring Solution to Business Needs

 Finance can offer a view into revenue targets, where growth is projected in product lines and divisions, and what recruiting investment offers the strongest impact on the business.
 In addition, since Finance approves budget needs, this conversation also offers education on hiring to facilitate future approval of recruiting budget dollars.

-After gaining an understanding of the revenue picture, it’s time for a close look at how the revenue growth will occur from Sales & Marketing.
+After gaining an understanding of the revenue picture, it’s time for a close look at how the revenue growth will occur from sales and marketing.
 A peek into product development plans will show the skills and type of talent to make growth happen.
 Then there are sales plans, including regional and national sales targets, and the talent needed to hit revenue goals.
 If there is expansion of distribution channels and locations planned, knowing the specifics will need to have a spot in your hiring plan.

-Finally, there are the folks who build things, create the company infrastructure, and keep clients happy—Operations & Technology.
+Finally, there are the folks who build things, create the company infrastructure, and keep clients happy—operations and technology.
 Since positions in these areas often drive how fast a new product can be launched or implement important software to support a new company initiative, you’ll want to be familiar with planned investments and operational changes.

 How to keep talent acquisition aligned with business needs (and changes)

-In addition to these conversations, these steps will also ensure you adapt as organizational needs change throughout the year.
+In addition to these conversations, the following steps will also ensure you adapt as organizational needs change throughout the year.

 1. Get involved in strategic planning.

-This often involves both the upcoming year as well as the next 1-3 years.
-You’ll discover shifts in business goals, the economic outlook, market trends, new product and service plans, and more.
+Look at the upcoming year as well as the next 1-3 years to discover shifts in business goals, the economic outlook, market trends, new product and service plans, and more.

 2. Create a talent acquisition roadmap.

-Recruiting today has become incredibly complicated so a roadmap is essential.
-The roadmap should support the business plan but also keep you ready for growth from hiring spikes to expansion of R&D, engineering or sales teams.
+Recruiting today has become incredibly complicated so a roadmap is essential to support the business plan but also keep you ready for growth from hiring spikes to expansion of R&D, engineering or sales teams.

-Your team should be the “go to” resource for hiring managers, understanding where to find talent to fill organizational needs.
-That means proactive research on the labor analytics, talent supply, demand by region, demand by skills, and more.
+Your team should be the “go to” resource for the organization, understanding where to find talent to fill organizational needs.
+That means proactive research on labor analytics, talent supply, demand by region, demand by skills, and more to connect the business plan to the people plan.

 It’s important to stay in touch to monitor changing needs, communicate progress and ensure continued funding.
 Keep them up to speed on the latest learnings, trends from the hiring dashboard, new hire survey results, changing market conditions, and key hiring indicators.